PantalaLabs/ParallelComm/README.md

 CPU blocking serial calls.

-In my case, a DSP consumes almost all of the CPU, leaving only a few time available, enough to configure some digital pins and transfer data to another uC connected to a Oled Display.
+In my case, a DSP consumes almost all of the CPU, leaving only a few time available, enough to configure digital pins and transfer data to another uC connected to an Oled Display.

 You can send up to 16 bits per call or split into any number of
 values concatenated up to 16 bits.